FlineDev/HandySwiftUI/Sources/HandySwiftUI/HandySwiftUI.docc/Essentials/Styles.md

 ## Highlights

-HandySwiftUI provides a collection of styles that enhance the visual appearance and functionality of SwiftUI's standard views.
-Here are some key features:
+HandySwiftUI provides a collection of styles that enhance SwiftUI's standard views.
+While you can find a full list of all styles at the [Topics](#topics) section of this page, I want to highlight the ones I use most often in my apps:

 ### Enhanced Button Styles